Skip to Content

 An Underslung Trailer Coupler: What Is It & Why Consider One?

 Even if many people don’t know exactly what it’s called, pretty much everyone knows what an ordinary trailer coupler looks like.
-It’s that thing with the rounded top at the very front of nearly every travel trailer (or boat or utility trailer, for that matter) that sits directly onto a trailer hitch ball.
+It’s that thing with the rounded top at the very front of nearly every travel trailer (or boat or utility trailer, for that matter) that gets placed onto, and directly connects to, a trailer hitch ball.
 We’ve all seen them.
 But did you know that those familiar-looking devices are almost always overslung trailer couplers?

 What Is a Trailer Coupler?

 A coupler is a part of the trailer that’s either welded or bolted onto the very front, or tongue, of the trailer’s frame.
 It attaches to and sits over that familiar ball on your tow vehicle’s trailer hitch.
-The connection between the ball and coupler secures the two vehicles together, and also allows the trailer to swing to the left and right as you drive around corners.
-And, of course, it lets us disconnect the trailer from the tow vehicle when we reach our destination.
+The connection between the ball and coupler secures the two vehicles together, and also allows the trailer to swing to the left/right as you drive around corners.
+And, of course, it lets you disconnect the trailer from the tow vehicle when you reach our destination.

 What Is an Overslung Trailer Coupler?